 I heat food in my microwave pretty much every day of the week.
 One of my friends said microwaves can make food radioactive.
 Surely that's not true?"

 There are many different types of radiation that have different levels of energy.
-X-rays have lots of energy and potentially can ‘break’ DNA.
-This is known as ionising radiation and, especially with accumulated exposure over time, can contribute to cancer risk.
+One type, called ionising radiation can contribute to cancer risk with accumulated exposure over time, for example when exposed in nuclear accidents or via ‘atomic’ bombs.

 However, microwaves, radio waves and the light that we can see, are all examples of non-ionising radiation which in the most part, is safe.

 Microwaves use a safe type of non-ionizing radiation.
 This means microwaves are safe to use and to heat up food without you worrying about radiation.

 The only non-ionising radiation which causes cancer is ultraviolet (UV) light.
 UV radiation has more energy than radiation from microwaves.
 This higher energy can increase the risk of health issues like skin cancer.
 That’s why we advise you to protect yourself from the sun when UV levels are three or above.
 Remember to slip, slop, slap, seek and slide!

 - Slip on some sun-protective clothing that covers as much skin as possible.

 - Slop on broad spectrum, water resistant SPF30 (or higher) sunscreen.
 Put it on 20 minutes before you go outdoors and every two hours afterwards.
 Sunscreen should never be used to extend the time you spend in the sun.

 - Slap on a hat – broad brim or legionnaire style to protect your face, head, neck and ears.

 - Slide on some sunglasses – make sure they meet Australian Standards.